elkoiko/elkoiko/README.md

 # Hi there, I'm Thomas 👋

-I am currently studying as a software engineer on a work training program.
+I am currently studying as a C# .NET software engineer on a work training program.

-- 🔭 I’m currently working on a playground to learn Go while resoving Advent Of Code's puzzles ([Advent2019](https://github.com/Koinot-Academy/advent2019/))
+- 🔭 I’m currently working with a friend on a website to display statistics about sources used by a french YouTube news channel: [Sources Hugo Décrypte](https://github.com/Sources-Hugo-Decrypte/sources-hugo-decrypte-web)
-- 🌱 I’m currently learning the Go language
+- 🌱 I’m currently learning the React.js framework and everything related to web development

 ## 🔗 My links